 Originally, the producers thought they would only have enough story material for three seasons.
 However, the characters they developed during the run provided so much creative inspiration that two more seasons were possible.

 Many of the characters were redesigned early in the show's run.
 Miss Piggy's long hair and nose were replaced with shorter, curly hair and a shorter nose.
 Gonzo's nose was resized, and Fozzie had his wagging ears and drooping mouth removed because Frank Oz felt they were unnecessary to bring the character to life.

 In February 2003, Disney purchased The Jim Henson Workshop.
 The deal includes characters such as Fozzie Bear and Dave Goelz, as well as the Bear in the Big Blue House (1997) franchise.
 Sesame Street characters such as Big Bird and Elmo are not included in the acquisition, as they are owned separately by the Sesame Workshop.

 Señor Wences was originally booked as a guest star in the fourth season - he's even mentioned as a guest star in Scooter's "List of Guest Stars" song (tune of "Modern Major General") in the Phyllis George episode, in the middle of the fourth season - yet Señor Wences didn't appear on the show until the following year.

-Having been born on January 20, 1896, George Burns was the series' earliest born guest star.
-However, Señor Wences, who was born on April 17, 1896, was the oldest guest star at the time of his appearance, given that he was 84 when he appeared on the series in 1980.
-At only 14 years old, Brooke Shields was the series' youngest guest star.
+George Burns, born January 20, 1896, was the series' earliest-born guest star.
+Señor Wences, born April 17, 1896, was the oldest guest star at the time of his appearance; he was 84 when he guest-starred in 1980.
+Fourteen-year-old Brooke Shields was the series' youngest guest star.